CuchulainX/linsc/README.md

 gem environment
 ```

-- Navigate to the path listed for INSTALLATION DIRECTORY, then gems -> linsc-(version) -> data
+- In your file manager, navigate to the path listed for INSTALLATION DIRECTORY, then gems -> linsc-(version) -> data

 - Here you will find an empty proxies.txt and recruiters.txt